lbarazza/jekyll-now/_posts/2019-5-13-An-Introduction-to-RL.md

 The most trivial way to deal with the problem is to discretize the state-space.
 This can be achieved by creating a grid on the state-space and let each point be represented by the tile of the grid it falls into.
 There is also a more advanced way of discretizing the state-space which makes use of multiple grids overlapping one another.
 You can find an implementation of this approach called Tile Coding on my Github [here](https://github.com/lbarazza/Tile-Coding).

 ##### Function Approximation
 Another approach to the problem of continuous state spaces is to try to find a function which directly approximates the q-function.
 We can do this by defining a parametrized function q(s, a, W) which adjusts the parameter W to  try to find an approximation of q.
-As you may recognize this is nothing more than a neural network and it's right here where deep reinforcement learning comes in.
+As you may guess, this is nothing more than a neural network, and here's where deep reinforcement learning comes in.

 ### Conclusion
 After reading this post, you should have a general idea of the main concepts in reinforcement learning which should allow you to better understand the foundations of the very exciting field of deep reinforcement learning which is changing the world with algorithms such as AlphaGo Zero.